-The below image explains the Centralized network (non-blockchain) versus Decentralized network on blockchain.
+The below image explains the Centralized network (non-blockchain) versus the Decentralized network on blockchain.
 Cryptocurrencies exist on a decentralized blockchain network.

 This differentiates cryptocurrencies from the digital versions of the Dollar, Euro, and other legacy currencies.
 The cryptocurrency software is run and hosted on networked computers in the decentralized network across the world and anyone can be part of this network.

-However, just like ordinary currencies (also known as fiat) such as the Dollar and Euro, cryptocurrency plays the role of exchange medium and store of value, and partially as a unit of account or method to assign a value on another commodity during a transaction.
+However, just like ordinary currencies (also known as fiat) such as the Dollar and Euro, cryptocurrency plays the role of exchange medium and store of value, and partially as a unit of account or method to assign a value to another commodity during a transaction.

 It is entirely based on code, with all its functions dictated by code, including maximum supply, how many to manufacture, how long it takes to manufacture, the amount of reward to manufacturers, and others.

 There are thousands of cryptocurrencies available, starting with Bitcoin.
-Each has unique features differentiating it from the other.
+Each has unique features differentiating it from the others.
 Other names that are used for crypto include tokens, digital currencies, crypto tokens, or coins.